zuiwuchang/flutter-icons/README.md

 * [`Weather Icons`](https://erikflowers.github.io/weather-icons/) by erikflowers (v2.0.10, **596** icons)

 ## Usage
-To use this plugin, add `flutter_icons` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
+To use this plugin, add `king011_icons` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

 ## Widget